loonxdesign/myFlix-client/README.md

 # Essential Views & Features

 ### Main view
-• Returns ALL movies to the user (each movie item with an image, title, and description)
+• Returns ALL movies to the user

 • Filtering the list of movies with a “search” feature